Bhutan Map | HD Political Map of Bhutan

 Disclaimer: All efforts have been made to make this image accurate.
 However Mapping Digiworld Pvt Ltd and its directors do not own any responsibility for the correctness or authenticity of the same.

-Bhutan is a tiny, landlocked nation situated in the eastern Himalayan mountain ranges.
-Known for its stunning landscapes, rich culture, and commitment to sustainability, Bhutan is often referred to as the "happiest country in the world."
-With a population of just over 750,000 people, Bhutan is one of the least densely populated countries in the world.
+Bhutan is a small and landlocked nation situated in the eastern range of the Himalayan mountains.
+Known for its stunning landscapes, rich culture, and commitment to sustainability, Bhutan is often referred to as the “happiest country in the world.”

 History:

-In 2008, Bhutan transitioned to a constitutional monarchy, with King Jigme Khesar Namgyel Wangchuck as the head of state.
-Since then, the country has made significant progress in areas such as education, healthcare, and environmental conservation.
+In 2008, it became a constitutional monarchy, with King Jigme Khesar Namgyel Wangchuck being the head of state.
+The new constitution established a parliamentary democracy, with the first democratic elections held in the same year.
+Since then, Bhutan has made significant progress in areas such as education, healthcare, and environmental conservation.

 Culture:

-Bhutan has a rich and distinctive culture that is heavily influenced by Buddhism.
-The country's traditional dress, known as the gho for men and kira for women, is widely worn and is a symbol of Bhutanese identity.
+Bhutan has a rich and distinct culture largely influenced by Buddhism.
+The country’s traditional dress called the ‘gho’ for men and ‘kira’ for women, is worn as a symbol of their Bhutanese identity.
+The government actively promotes the wearing of traditional dress in public offices and schools to preserve the country’s cultural heritage.

 Language: